Peter Drucker and Enterprise 2.0 | Drucker Centenary

 The Theory of Business - Peter Drucker, HBR Sep-Oct 1994 ($)

 Schumpeter And Keynes - Peter Drucker, Forbes May 1983 (cover story) A superb essay comparing the two greatest economists of the 20th century, written in the centenary of Keynes birth.
+A Drucker classic on the relationship between economics and innovation.

 CIA and the NHS: Common features of “high risk, high reliability” organisations - David Rendall, A Web that Works, Nov 3, 2009